mohammadaliawan/launch_school_RB101/lesson_4/intro_to_pedac.md

 - Translate the solution algorithm to code
-  - Create implementation level notes i.e psuedocoding
+  - Create implementation level notes i.e psuedocoding for each of the steps of the algorithm if the step seems too complex
   - THink about the algorithm in context of the programming language
      - Language features and constraints
      - Characteristics of data structures